-In considering whether to recommend any particular candidate for inclusion in our board's slate of recommended director nominees, our nominating and corporate governance committee applies the criteria set forth in our corporate governance guidelines described below under "-Corporate Governance Guidelines".
+In considering whether to recommend any particular candidate for inclusion in our board's slate of recommended director nominees, our nominating and corporate governance committee applies the criteria set forth in our corporate governance guidelines described below under "-Corporate Governance Guidelines."
 Consistent with these criteria, our nominating and corporate governance committee expects every nominee to have the following attributes or characteristics, among others: integrity, honesty, adherence to high ethical standards, business acumen, good judgment and a commitment to understand our business and industry.

 All of the director nominees are currently members of our board of directors.
-The nominee biographies under "-Board of Directors" indicate the experience, qualifications, attributes and skills of each of our current directors that led our nominating and corporate governance committee and our board to conclude he should continue to serve as a director of Ocular Therapeutix.
+The nominee biographies under "-Board of Directors -Members of Our Board of Directors" indicate the experience, qualifications, attributes and skills of each of our current directors that led our nominating and corporate governance committee and our board to conclude he should continue to serve as a director of Ocular Therapeutix.
 Our nominating and corporate governance committee and our board believe that each of the nominees has the individual attributes and characteristics required of each of our directors, and that the nominees as a group possess the skill sets and specific experience desired of our board as a whole.

-Our nominating and corporate governance committee considers the value of diversity when selecting nominees, and believes that our board, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
+Our nominating and corporate governance committee considers the value of diversity when selecting nominees.
+Although we have no formal policy regarding board diversity, we believe that our board, taken as a whole, should embody a diverse set of skills, experiences and backgrounds.
 The committee does not make any particular weighting of diversity or any other characteristic in evaluating nominees and directors.

-Stockholders may recommend individuals for consideration as potential director candidates by submitting their names, together with appropriate biographical information and background materials, and information with respect to the stockholder or group of stockholders making the recommendation, including the number of shares of common stock owned by such stockholder or group of stockholders, to our Chief Executive Officer at Ocular Therapeutix, Inc., 34 Crosby Drive, Suite 105, Bedford, MA 01730, Attention: Chief Executive Officer.
-The specific requirements for the information that is required to be provided for such recommendations to be considered are specified in our by-laws and must be received by us no later than the date referenced below in "Other Matters-Deadline for Submission of Stockholder Proposals for 2018 Annual Meeting of Stockholders."
+Stockholders may recommend individuals for consideration as potential director candidates by submitting their names, together with appropriate biographical information and background materials, and information with respect to the stockholder or group of stockholders making the recommendation, including the number of shares of common stock owned by such stockholder or group of stockholders, to our Secretary at Ocular Therapeutix, Inc., 15 Crosby Drive, Bedford, MA 01730, Attention: Secretary.
+The specific requirements for the information that is required to be provided for such recommendations to be considered are specified in our by-laws and must be received by us no later than the date referenced below in "Other Matters-Deadline for Submission of Stockholder Proposals for 2019 Annual Meeting of Stockholders."
 Assuming that appropriate biographical and background material has been provided on a timely basis, the nominating and corporate governance committee will evaluate stockholder-recommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.